PhD Graduate School of Archaeology

 Agreements concerning training and supervision

 One year after the start of your appointment, the Training and Supervision Plan is elaborated in more detail and revised if and where necessary.
-It should in any case cover the following aspects:
+It should, in any case, cover the following aspects:

-- Planning of fieldwork, labwork
+• Planning of fieldwork, labwork

 It is determined in the PhD Guidelines that the training plan for employed PhD candidates, contract- and internal self-funded PhD candidates encompasses the entire doctoral process and consists of at least:

-- 140 hours of academic training activities
+• 140 hours of academic training activities (training in the candidate’s specialism, conference attendance, etc.).

-Note: The Training and Supervision Plan (TSP) is obligatory for all PhD Candidates and is registered in GSM (Graduate School Management), see the manual.
+Note: The Training and Supervision Plan (TSP) is obligatory for all PhD candidates and is registered in GSM (Graduate School Management); see the Manual.

 BKO & Authorship

-At the start of the PhD trajectory and the formulation of your Training and Supervision Plan, you will discuss with your supervisor whether you would like to qualify for the partial University Teaching Qualification.
+At the start of the PhD trajectory and the formulation of your Training and Supervision Plan, you will discuss with your supervisor whether you would like to qualify for the partial University Teaching Qualification

 Data Management

-The University of Leiden Data Management Protocol states that once research has been completed, the dataset from the dissertation needs to be deposited in a Trusted Digital Repository.
+Once research has been completed, the dataset from the dissertation needs to be deposited in a Trusted Digital Repository.
 It is important to take this into account from the start of your research work.
 To be able to conform to this obligation, the Faculty of Archaeology provides assistance.
 Also, PhDs are advised as soon as possible after the start of their research to participate in the Data and Project Management course for PhDs.
 This course will give you a clear understanding of the principles and benefits of good data management.